MolSSI-Education/ab-initio-md/_episodes/03-Velocity-Verlet.md

 ---
-title: "_ab_ _initio_ potential energy surface"
+title: "Velocity Verlet Algorithm"
 teaching: 0
 exercises: 0
 questions:
-- "How do we obtain realistic intramolecular forces?"
+- "How do we practically solve Newton's equations of motion?"
 objectives:
-- "To provide a simple demonstration of the computation of potential energy surfaces for a diatomic molecule and subsequent determination of intramolecular forces."
+- "To Demonstrate the implementation of the Velocity-Verlet algorithm."
 keypoints:
-- "Psi4numpy provides an easy framework for computing and manipulating quantum chemical properties, including molecular energies required for potential energy surfaces.
-Scipy's interpolation libraries can facilitate the fitting of potential energy surfaces, and for automatically computing derivatives of these surfaces to obtain intramolecular forces."
+- "Velocity-Verlet algorithm provides a simple and stable numerical solution to Newton's equations of motion.
+We can validate our implementation against the exactly-solvable dynamics of a classical harmonic oscillator."
 ---

 {% include links.md %}